ubuntu-si/ubuntu.si/README.md

          - registration/spam prevention: write a plugin that asks a simple question in slovenian (check registerapproval.php for hooks)
          - dont forget about EU cookie law msg
          - add wordpress menu to the forum
+         - fix breadcrumbs divider not being displayed

+* KNOWN ISSUES:

+         - Form_Addpeople is waaay too wide (used to add people while messaging)

-* CURRENT KNOWN ISSUES:
+* FIXED (??)
+KNOWN ISSUES:
+* used a fresh database and that fixed these issues

          - can't visit user's profile page
-         - can't see/get notifications
          - can't see/get/send private messages
          - can't send posts (DateUpdated required(???))